 What about Artificial Christmas Trees for Dogs?

 Are Christmas trees poisonous to dogs?
 That question is usually directed at real trees, but what about the artificial ones?
-Artificial trees can also be dangerous for your dog, but the extent of that danger depends on the material that they are made of.
+Generally, most artificial Christmas trees are much safer for dogs than real ones.
+However, they can also be dangerous for your dog, but the extent of that danger depends on the material that they are made of.

 In most cases, parts of artificial trees will not cause any life-threatening situation for your dogs.
 But, it can cause them a lot of problems nonetheless.
 For example, as the tree ages, it becomes more brittle and small pieces of it can break off and cause mouth irritation or intestinal blockage if your dog eats it.